itzthem3ji/alx-zero_day/0x03-git/README.md

 # **0x01-git**
->_A new directory that includes a not empty README.md_
+>_A new directory that includes a not empty README.md as requested_

 * Steps:
     * Go to the main directory: